 One of the most popular sections of the Farmers’ Almanac is the planting calendar.
-We aren’t exclusive to farmers, but we do help countless thousands of people plan their gardens and do it on the right day.
+We aren’t exclusive to farmers, but we do help a countless number of people plan their gardens and do important tasks on the right day.

 Last October, I received a delightful letter from a grandmother, almanac fan, and gardener in Louisiana.
 She was helping her 11-year-old grandson learn to grow his own food.
 They had two options for planting mustard greens.
-He first tried planting on a day that said seeds with tend to rot.
+He first tried planting on a day we said seeds would tend to rot.
 You guessed it, they quickly rotted.
-So, then he planted mustard greens on the day we identified as being excellent for above ground crops.
+So, then he planted mustard greens on a day we identified as being excellent for aboveground crops.
 Long story short — they were able to give away a bunch of mustard greens to family and friends.

-As we start thinking about growing our own food this spring and summer, be sure to consult our Gardening by the Moon Calendar in the 2013 Farmers’ Almanac and on our website for that extra advantage.
+As we start thinking about growing our own food this spring and summer, be sure to consult our Gardening by the Moon Calendar online and in the latest edition of the Farmers’ Almanac for that extra advantage.
 Then, let me know how you fared.

 And if you decide to grow mustard greens this year, here’s a recipe you can try: